-Possible symptoms: Tics Vertigo Fatigue Tinnitus Insomnia Dry eyes Dry skin Dizziness Dry mouth Sore back Headaches Amenorrhea Joint pain Dry vagina Hot flushes Night sweats Blurred vision Lightheadedness Lower back pain Diminished hearing Chronic sore throat Hot palms and soles Heat in vaginal and vulvar Feeling of heat in the afternoon Spontaneous and nocturnal emissions Soreness and weakness in the lower back
+Possible symptoms: Tics Vertigo Fatigue Tinnitus Insomnia Dry eyes Dry hair Dry skin Dizziness Dry mouth Sore back Headaches Dry throat Dry vagina Dry stools Amenorrhea Joint pain Infertility Hot flushes Night sweats Blurred vision Scanty periods Delayed period Lower back pain Lightheadedness Tingling of limbs Diminished hearing Vertical headaches Occipital headaches Nocturnal emissions Chronic sore throat Hot palms and soles Numbness in the limbs Withered and brittle nails Heat in vaginal and vulvar Feeling of heat in the afternoon Spontaneous and nocturnal emissions Soreness and weakness in the lower back

 Diagnosing a pattern in Chinese Medicine is no easy feat and should be left to professional practitioners.

 In particular one has to know how to differentiate between different types of pulses and tongue coatings, shapes and colors.
-Here patients with Kidney and Liver Yin Deficiency will tend to exhibit rapid (Shu) or fine (Xi) pulses as well as a red tongue with partial absence of coating.
+Here patients with Kidney and Liver Yin Deficiency will tend to exhibit empty (Xu) or floating (Fu) pulses as well as a red tongue with partial absence of coating.

 Practitioners also learn to read from a long list of seemingly unrelated symptoms.
-Here patients with Kidney and Liver Yin Deficiency might experience symptoms like soreness and weakness in the lower back, lightheadedness, vertigo and tinnitus (full list here above).
+Here patients with Kidney and Liver Yin Deficiency might experience symptoms like dizziness, tinnitus, diminished hearing and lower back pain (full list here above).